 1. Immediate Cash Assistance – Immediate cash assistance is limited to $1,000 per employee and is available to employees with urgent needs arising within 24 hours immediately following a qualifying disaster.
 Employees with these urgent needs are identified by store managers and other supervisory personnel with responsibilities in the geographic area affected by the disaster.
 Recipients of Immediate Cash Assistance are still eligible to apply for Relief Fund Assistance.

 Examples of circumstances qualifying for Immediate Cash Assistance:

 - Assistance for evacuation expense;

 - Assistance due to a medical emergency associated with the disaster;

 - Food, lodging and other necessities associated with relocation.

 2. Relief Fund Assistance – Relief fund assistance attempts to moderate the financial hardship inflicted on an employee due to a qualifying natural disaster over and above what insurance or any form of public assistance might provide.
 Employees may apply for Relief Fund Assistance through an online application to the Schulze Family Foundation.

 A selection committee reviews and makes an award determination on all eligible requests for Relief Fund Assistance.
-Applicants will be notified of their application's status within 14 business days of its receipt.
+Applicants will be notified of their application's status.
 The selection committee will consider all requests.
 However, the current maximum award to applicants is $5,000 for full-time employees and $2,500 for part-time.